The present is the key to the past

 First insights from layered rocks

 Two of the most fundamental geological principles were outlined by a Danish physician, Nicolaus Steno (1638-1686).
 Hiking the mountains of Tuscany, in Italy, Steno realized that sedimentary rocks must have initially been deposited in horizontal layers, and that younger beds lie atop older ones.
-A century later, James Hutton came to another important realization: veins are dikes, both bodies of one rock inside another, must be younger than the rocks they invaded.
+A century later, James Hutton came to another important realization: veins and dikes, both bodies of one rock inside another, must be younger than the rocks they invaded.

 Topic: Earth Science